Yaya DaCosta: Career

-In 2015, ann interview with actress Angela Bassett on CNN revealed that DaCosta would star as musical icon Whitney Houston in a Lifetime television film about her life, which was Bassett's directorial debut.
-DaCosta received high praise for her performance.
+In 2015 DaCosta starred as singer Whitney Houston in a Lifetime television film about her life.
+DaCosta received praise for her performance.

 From 2015 to 2021, DaCosta starred in the NBC medical drama Chicago Med as April Sexton, an ED nurse.
 On May 14, 2021, DaCosta announced that she was leaving Chicago Med after six seasons, and before her exit she would be joining Fox's drama series Our Kind of People in the lead role; the new series was cancelled after 12 episodes.
-DaCosta was a main character on The Lincoln Lawyer season 2 and season 3.
+DaCosta was a recurring character on The Lincoln Lawyer season 2 and then a main character in season 3.
 She departed the cast ahead of season 4, which began filming in February 2025.

 Personal life

 DaCosta was in a relationship with independent film producer and director Joshua Bee Alafia from 2012 to 2015.
 In September 2013, she gave birth to their son, Sankara.
 In November 2015, it was reported that DaCosta and Alafia broke up.
 Contrary to popular reports, DaCosta and Alafia were never officially married.